 News

 When did the anime start?

-When was born?
+When was he born?
 The anime industry has its roots in Japan, where it emerged in the early 20th century.
 During this period, the country was experiencing rapid economic and social development, giving rise to a new generation of artists and filmmakers seeking to innovate the way stories were told.
 In 1917, the first known anime, "Momotaro's Divine Sea Warriors", was produced in Japan.
 However, it was in the '60s and '70s that the anime industry really began to take shape.
 Around this time, anime production became more professional and some of the first anime television shows were created, such as "Astro Boy" and "Gigantor."
 Its expansion...
 As time went by, the popularity of anime continued to grow and new genres began to appear, such as science fiction, mecha, and shonen.
 Additionally, technology advanced and animation became more sophisticated, allowing producers to create more complex and detailed stories.
 In the 1980s, anime began to expand outside of Japan, especially in Asia and the United States.
 The popularity of shows like "Voltron" and "Robotech" showed that anime could be successful in other markets.
 Today, the anime industry is one of the largest and most diverse in the world, with a wide range of genres and styles to choose from.
 Additionally, thanks to online streaming technology, anime is more accessible than ever and has become a form of global entertainment for millions of people around the world.

+News